robert-hh/Onewire_DS18X20/Readme.md

 ### select_rom(rom)

 Send the message to select a specific device based on the rom number.
 This number will be obtained by scan().
-The sleected device will respond to further read and write calls.
+The selected device will respond to further read and write calls.

 ### devices = scan()